zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 What makes data valuable?
 Data is valuable because it makes an ML model do better on some task.
 For private data, this can be estimated by companys' willingness to pay.
 For instance, your browsing/shopping habits are [allegedly](https://www.invisibly.com/learn-blog/how-much-is-data-worth) worth about $65/year/person because they improve the performance of a what-ads-are-worth-showing-to-you model.

-But the most valuable data in the world, the data that powers the biggest, best, models, is *completely public*.
+But these days most valuable data in the world, the data that powers the biggest, best, models, is *completely public*.

 - [OpenAI Codex](https://openai.com/blog/openai-codex/), which powers [Copilot](https://copilot.github.com/), is trained on publicly available source code from Github.
 Codex can already [write video games](https://andrewmayneblog.wordpress.com/2022/03/17/building-games-and-apps-entirely-through-natural-language-using-openais-davinci-code-model/) essentially from scratch and already has many devotees who say it makes their work faster and better.
 - [Alphafold](https://www.deepmind.com/blog/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology), which can replicate an entire PhD's worth of work finding the structure of a protein with one inference call, is trained on publicly available data from the [Protein Data Bank](https://www.rcsb.org/).